 DRY SUIT STORAGE POLICY

-If you do store & share your personal dry suit, etc – NBBC assumes no responsibility for damage, loss or repair.
+If you do store and share your personal dry suit or other gear, NBBC assumes no responsibility for damage, loss, or repair.

 WHO ARE THE KAYAK STEERING COMMITTEE MEMBERS AND HOW CAN I CONTACT THEM?